entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 349. Pre-endolymphatic thickening: absent (0); present (1).
 >  - Pre-endolymphatic thickening is present in brachthoracids, such as in *Harrytoombsia*.

-350. Anterior lateral plate with high, shallow postbranchial embayment (Dennis and Miles.
-1979): absent (0); present (1).
+350. Postbranchial embayment formed by Anterior lateral plate: absent (0); present (1).
 >  - This character is widely present in coccosteomorph arthrodires.
 In basally branching arthrodires, this character is missing.

 ## References